-Some garages – especially the franchised dealers – tend to either offer you a superior brand product to what you may want to pay, or will charge maximum retail price for the product anyway.
+Some garages – especially the franchised dealers – tend to either offer you a superior brand product to what you may want to pay or will charge the maximum retail price for the product anyway.

 Be careful if your car has a manufacturer’s warranty

 To make sure the manufacturer continues to honour a warranty, you may need to take your car to a manufacturer-approved franchised dealer for servicing and maintenance.

 However, this isn’t the case for every car, and some drivers who have a manufacturer’s warranty are not restricted to use only the franchised dealer for servicing.